Breus/json-masker/README.md

 ### Benchmarks

 For benchmarking, we compare the implementation against multiple baseline benchmarks, which are:

 - Counting the bytes of the JSON message without doing any other operation
 - Using Jackson to parse a JSON message into `JsonNode` and masking it by iterating over and replacing all values corresponding to the targeted keys
 - A naive regex masking (replacement) implementation.

-Generally our implementation is ~15-25 times faster than using Jackson (besides the additional benefits of no runtime dependencies and a convenient API out-of-the-box).
+Generally our implementation is ~15-25 times faster than using Jackson, besides the additional benefits of no runtime dependencies and a convenient API out-of-the-box.

 ```text
 Benchmark                              (characters)  (jsonPath)  (jsonSize)  (maskedKeyProbability)   Mode  Cnt        Score        Error  Units